akatasonov/recipe-importer/README.md

     - captures relationships between elements in DOM fully

 #### A quick summary
 So lets sum it up: we're going to use a headless browser to process an URL and we're going to use XPath expressions, specific to each website, to find the content we're looking for.
+The expressions are stored in the config/default.json.
+The format is self explanatory, except the very first key which is either the full URL of a webpage or a partial URL (should always include at least the domain).
+It is highly likely that all cooking recipes on a website follow the same page structure. https://devhints.io/xpath is a nice cheatsheet

+#### Launching
+Clone the source code run the following commands in the root of the project:
+- `npm install`
+- `npm run start` or
+  - `npm test` to run tests and exit